How Much Property Can I Protect When I File Bankruptcy In Atlanta, Georgia

 5. $5,000.00 Household Goods Exemption: This exemption applies to household items and furniture.
 Georgia Code Section 44-13-100(a)(4).
 Since you should use garage sale value for these assets, most people do not own any furniture or household goods that are worth more than the amount provided in this Georgia exemption.

 6. $500.00 Jewelry Exemption: This exemption on jewelry is usually sufficient for most people’s wedding bands and costume jewelry.
 Georgia Code Section 44-13-100(a)(5).
 However, if you have jewelry that is worth more than the allowable exemption, you can use whatever available wild card exemption you had.

-Can I Still File Bankruptcy if I own Property That is Worth More Than the Available Bankruptcy Exemptions in Georgia?
+Can I File Bankruptcy in Georgia if My Property is Worth More Than the Available Bankruptcy Exemptions?

 For more information on protecting property in a Georgia bankruptcy, please call the Law Offices of Charles Clapp at 404.585.0040 for a free consultation.